-LOCK - Press this button once to lock both doors.
+LOCK - Press this button once to lock all doors.
 Some exterior lights will flash once.
-When you push LOCK twice within 5 seconds, you will hear a beep to verify that the doors are locked and that the security system (if equipped) has set.
-You cannot lock the doors if either door is not fully closed or the key is in the ignition switch.
+When you push LOCK twice within 5 seconds, you will hear a beep to verify that the doors are locked and the security system (if equipped) has set.
+You cannot lock the doors if any door is not fully closed or the key is in the ignition switch.

 UNLOCK - Press this button once to unlock the driver's door.
-Push it twice to unlock the passenger's door.
-Some exterior lights will flash twice each time you push the button.
+Push it twice to unlock the remaining doors.
+Some exterior lights will flash twice each time you press the button.

 The ceiling light and the door activated spotlights (if equipped) come on when you press the UNLOCK button if the lights are in the door activated position.
-If you do not open either door within 30 seconds, the light(s) will fade out.
+If you do not open any door within 30 seconds, the light(s) will fade out.
 If you relock the doors with the remote transmitter before 30 seconds have elapsed, the light(s) will go off immediately.

-If you do not open either door within 30 seconds, the doors automatically relock and the security system sets.
+If you do not open any door within 30 seconds, the doors automatically relock and the security system (if equipped) sets.

-You can also open both power windows and the moonroof (if equipped) from outside the vehicle with the remote transmitter (see page 106).
+You can also open all power windows and the moonroof (if equipped) from outside the vehicle with the remote transmitter (see page 105).

-PANIC - Press and hold this button for about 2 seconds to attract attention: the horn will sound and the exterior lights will flash for about 30 seconds.
+PANIC - Press this button for about 2 seconds to attract attention: the horn will sound, and the exterior lights will flash for about 30 seconds.
 To cancel panic mode, press any other button on the remote transmitter, or turn the ignition switch to the ON (II) position.